Local Clustering on Complex Graphs and Complex Hypergraphs: Local Clustering

-It is worth noting that, the most time-consuming step in GeneralACL and HyperACL is checking the conductance of every sweep set.
-We adopt an early-stop mechanism here to accelerate the computation: when sweeping over the candidate local clusters, if the conductance does not break the minimum within a manually-set hyperparameter, then we assume we have obtained a local cluster that is good enough in terms of conductance.
-The hyperparameter can be adjusted to balance efficiency and accuracy.
+It is worth noting that, in practice, the most time-consuming step is checking the conductance of every sweep set.
+We adopt an early-stop mechanism here to accelerate the computation: when sweeping over the candidate local clusters, if the conductance does not break the minimum within a manually set hyperparameter, then we assume we have obtained a local cluster that is good enough.

+\begin{theorem}[Worst-case Time Complexity without Early Stop] Let $m$ denote the number of hyperedge--vertex incidences, $|\cm{V}|$ the number of vertices, and $k$ the size of the returned local cluster.
+HyperACL has worst-case time complexity $O\!\left(m^2 + |\cm{V}|^2 + k^2|\cm{V}|\right)$.
+GeneralACL has worst-case time complexity $ O\!\left(C + |\cm{V}|^2 + k^2|\cm{V}|\right), $ where $C$ is the cost of computing the transition matrix.
+(Proof in Appendix \ref{sec: time complexity hyper l}) \end{theorem}

+\begin{theorem}[Worst-case Space Complexity without Early Stop] Under the same notation, the worst-case space complexity of HyperACL is $ O\!\left(m + |\cm{V}|^2\right), $ and GeneralACL is $ O\!\left(C + |\cm{V}|^2\right), $ where $C$ is the space required for computing the transition matrix.
+(Proof in Appendix \ref{sec: space complexity hyper l}) \end{theorem}

+Although the worst-case bounds are quadratic, such costs are typical for exact PageRank-based clustering.
+In practice, scalability is often improved via sparse/localized computation, approximate PageRank (e.g., push or truncated diffusion), parallel or distributed implementations, yielding near-linear complexity on many real-world graphs.
+In this work, we focus on the exact formulation to obtain clean theoretical guarantees, while our early-stop mechanism provides additional practical speedups.